MicrosoftDocs/azure-dev-docs/articles/terraform/create-vm-scaleset-network-disks-hcl.md

 1. Save the file (**&lt;Ctrl>S**) and exit the editor (**&lt;Ctrl>Q**).

 1. Create a Terraform plan to visualize the virtual machine scale set deployment.
-(You need to specify a password of your choosing, as well as the location for your resources.)
+(You need to specify a password and the location for your resources.)

     ```bash
     terraform plan